dwhieb/jschemer/README.md

 To customize the readme used on the landing page of the documentation, use the `readme` option to specify the path to a different readme.

-To customize the HTML used to generate the documentation, edit the Handlebars templates in the `/templates` folder.
+To customize the HTML or CSS used to generate the documentation, edit the files in the `/components` folder.
+The CSS is generated from the LESS files in those folders.

 ## Notes